enactdev/CISC_106_F18/README.md

     * You can also create your own and save code samples
     * No need to download and install anything
   * Cons
-    * Microsoft does not accept your udel.edu email for account creation, you will need to create another
+    * Microsoft does not accept your udel.edu email for account creation, you will need to use a different email to create an account
-    * Pulling the latest notebooks from GitHub is not trivial.
-If this is a popular option I will create a quick guide
+    * Pulling the latest notebooks from GitHub is not trivial, though you can always delete and reimport from your library
+  * Notes:
+    * Everything is based on a "library," import my GitHub repository from there
 * [Anaconda](https://www.anaconda.com) -- Download and run notebooks on your own machine
   * Pros
     * Brag to your friends that you installed Python on your own computer.